MariMizutani/GEE_Programs/README.md

-# GEE_Programs
+# MasterDegreeCodes
-Google Earth Engine codes for remote sensing analysis
+here you will find codes that were used in the work to obtain my master dregree.
+The codes are in R language and in Google Earth Engine.